 Photo Work Room

-- The Media Room on the first level of the stadium along the southwest end will double as the Photo Work Room.
-This space is accessible through the Media Entrance and is located just off the top of the competition tunnel.
+- This space is accessible through the Media Entrance and is located just off the top of the competition tunnel.
 Space is limited and can be used on a first come, first serve basis.

 - Media members with field access must use professional equipment during matches.
 Mobile, handheld or “point-and-shoot” style cameras are not permitted.